Testing a website on different browsers is a mandatory part of the web design process.

 1. Chrome

-Google Chrome is a web browser developed by Google.
-It’s available for a variety of platforms, including Windows, Mac, and Linux, as well as mobile devices running Android and iOS operating systems.
-The browser is known for its speed and its support for a wide range of web standards.
+Google Chrome is a web browser that Google developed.
+You can use it on Windows, Mac, Linux, and mobile devices running Android or iOS.
+The browser is known for its speed and for supporting a wide range of web standards.

 Chrome market share

 Google Chrome is one of the world's most widely used web browsers.
-According to Statista, more than 65% of users use Chrome to browse the web.
+According to StatCounter, more than 69% of users use Chrome to browse the web.
 Since Chrome accounts for the largest share of the browser market, web designers must test every website they create on Chrome.

 What is under the hood of Chrome?